-The mission of the Connecticut Juvenile Justice Alliance is to reduce the number of children and youth entering the juvenile and criminal justice system, and advocate a safe, effective, and fair system for those involved.
+The mission of the Connecticut Juvenile Justice Alliance is to stop the criminalization of Connecticut’s children and youth.

 The Connecticut Juvenile Justice Alliance accomplishes its mission by serving as a catalyst for systems reform.
 The Alliance employs the following strategies in pursuit of its mission: